codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 ---

-Argo Workflows has a synchronization mechanism to limit parallel execution of specific workflows, or templates within workflows, as required.
+Argo Workflows has a synchronization mechanism to limit parallel execution of specific workflows or templates within workflows, as required.
 The mechanism enforces this with either semaphore or mutex synchronization configurations.

-CSDP supports an additional level of concurrency synchronization with selectors for both workflows and templates.
+CSDP supports an additional level of concurrency synchronization, with selectors, for both workflows and templates.
-Selectors enable access to dynamic values with k8s objects such as `annotations`, `labels`, or `parameters`, with templating, providing more flexible concurrency configurations for parallel executions of workflows or templates within workflows.
-And finally, selectors work with both semaphore and mutex synchronization configurations.
+Selectors enable access to standard k8s objects such as `annotations`, `labels`, or `parameters` supporting dynamic values and templating. flexible concurrency configurations for parallel executions of workflows or templates within workflows.
+And equally important, selectors work with both semaphore and mutex synchronization configurations.

+The examples in this article are for semaphore synchronization configurations.

 Semaphore synchronization is configured in the `ConfigMap`, which is referenced from workflows or templates within workflows.